kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

    )
    ```

-1. Save your changes.
+5. Save your changes.

    Now you have a schema and table definition inside of the `payments` declaration.
-   For more information about defining schemas and tables, see [Databases, schemas, and tables](/smart-contracts/databases).
+   For more information about defining schemas and tables, see [Database model](/smart-contracts/databases).

 ## Define functions